electron-userland/electron-builder/docs/Publishing Artifacts.md

 Travis and AppVeyor support publishing artifacts.
 But it requires additional configuration.
-For each CI (since AppVeyor can build only Windows and Travis only OS X / Linux).
+For each CI (since AppVeyor can build only Windows and Travis only MacOS / Linux).

 `electron-builder` allows you to just add `GH_TOKEN` environment variable and that's all.